Cleaning Up Dog Poop: The Ultimate Guide

 Why Is It so Important We Pick up Dog Poop?

-There is a list of diseases that can be transmitted from dogs to humans (and dogs to dogs) via feces.
-For this reason, some care should be taken when handling a dogs’ feces.
+There is a list of diseases that can transmit from dogs to humans (and dogs to dogs) via feces.
+For this reason, take care when handling a dog’s feces.

 Types of Bacteria That Come From Dog Poop